-So much of our time (22.6 hours a day, to be exact) is accounted for by things like work, sleeping and household chores.
+So much of our time (22.6 hours a day, to be exact) is accounted for by things like work, sleeping, and household chores.
 That leaves a little over 2 hours for ‘leisure and sports.’
 But of those 2 hours, how much time do we spend doing something pointless?
+Has the leisurely stroll lost its place?

 Not commuting, not going to the movies.
 Just strolling around your neighbourhood with no clear goal in mind, except to think.